 There are other conditions that can cause bunions.
 People with any type of arthritis –rheumatoid, psoriatic, osteoarthritis, gout, amongst others- are far more likely to develop bunions.
 Some people, unfortunately, have a higher risk of developing bunions simply because of the way their feet are shaped.
 A podiatrist will be able to determine if the shape of your feet puts you at risk of bunions, and how to avoid them.

 If you understand what causes bunions, it will be much easier for you to avoid them.
-Look for adequate shoes, strengthen your feet and toes, and you will have nice, healthy feet!
+Look for adequate shoes, orthotics and strengthen your feet and toes, and you will have nice, healthy feet!